mochoabuilds/-cognition-/README.md

 	* 640 x 480
 	* Audio: YES

-## B: UCF-101 DATASET
+## 5.2 UCF-101 DATASET

+* 13320 videos across 101 action classes

-## C: HMDB-51 DATASET
+## 5.3 HMDB-51 DATASET

+* 6766 videos across 51 action classes

-## DISCUSSION
+## 6 DISCUSSION

-## FUTURE RESEARCH
+## 7 FUTURE RESEARCH

-* Teaching machines to NOT use guest biometrics as a condition of accepting payment under the Song Beverley Act of 1971
+* Teaching computer vision applications to NOT use guest biometrics as a condition of accepting payment under the Song Beverley Act of 1971
 * Better understanding the front-back orientation of human limbs due to clothing, lighting, background, optical interference
 * Bridging the edge-cloud barrier to lower server costs as real-time computer vision applications face a strict bandwidth-accuracy trade-off
-* Underpinning modern tools with a public log of all queries run on video stream data to give guests better idea about how their data is used
-* Restructing code and making arrays more ergonomic
+* Rewriting code and making arrays more ergonomic
 * Determining the metrics that improve downstream performance
-* Shallow architecture?
-Compressing networks with hashing trick?
+* Compressing networks with hashing trick?
-* Lowering the costs of switching data between neighborhood shops
+* Lowering the costs of switching data between neighborhood shops?
 * Making up for the data set bias that leads to decreased generalization
 * Data Exchange - Letting clients/customers share and sell their data for training computer vision models
-* Better understanding how social, economic and legal systems work together to achieve my research goals
+* Better understanding how social, economic and legal systems work together to achieve research goals

 ## APPENDIX A: PROOF-OF-CONCEPT